OlesiaMashko/Clabibn-project/README.md

 - add blogs and FAQs
 - donations review

-we made this website responsive, so it will going to work on any screensize.
+The Website is made as responsive, so it will going to work on any screensize.

 in order to run this website, download the zip file. then place the website folder into htdocs folder in xammp.